-The Equity, Diversity and Excellence Initiative (EDEI) is the outcome of a continued collaboration between Georgia Tech’s ADVANCE Programs, Institute Diversity, faculty, and administration.
+The Equity, Diversity and Excellence Initiative (EDEI) is the outcome of a continued collaboration between Georgia Tech’s ADVANCE Programs, Institute Diversity, Equity, and Inclusion, faculty, and administration.

 EDEI focuses on four areas—mentoring, transparency, bias awareness, and accountability—to help foster a diverse pool of talent, create an inclusive and equitable work climate, and support the career growth of existing faculty at all levels.